steinnes/pykubeks/README.md

 ## Contributing

-By making a contribution to this project, you are agreeing to the `Developer Certificate of Origin v1.1`_ (also included in this repository under DCO.txt).
+By making a contribution to this project, you are agreeing to the `Developer Certificate of Origin v1.1` (also included in this repository under DCO.txt).

 [Developer Certificate of Origin v1.1](http://developercertificate.org)

 ## Code of Conduct

-In order to foster a kind, inclusive, and harassment-free community, the Kel Project follows the `Contributor Covenant Code of Conduct`_.

 [Contributor Covenant Code of Conduct] (http://contributor-covenant.org/version/1/4/)